The reality is simple. Phishing is more prevalent than ever before.

 What is Phishing Awareness Training?

 Phishing awareness training refers to a training campaign that educates end users on specific phishing threats they may encounter in their daily lives.
-Effective phishing awareness training initiatives leverage phishing simulations to enhance employee understanding, allowing them to detect and avoid phishing attacks in a safe environment.
+Effective phishing awareness training typically leverages phishing simulations to deepen employee knowledge, allowing them to spot warning signs and report phishing threats in a safe environment.

 The following story reveals some of the devastating effects phishing attacks can inflict on the unsuspecting user.
 It also sheds some light on how phishing simulations can help build security resilience in your workforce.